katiarp/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

  In recent years, finance has used machine learning to predict credit risk more accurately.
-Credit approval generally relied on information such as income, credit scores, home ownership, etc., to decide if a loan would get approved.
+Credit approval generally relied on information such as income, credit scores, home ownership, etc., to decide whether as loan would get approved.
 Banks and lenders have looked into other ways of analyzing information because of the inherent risk that borrowers might not be able to repay their loans.
 Machine learning provides more accuracy to credit risk modeling by learning from multiple data and predicting an outcome.

 ## Project Overview